wuyichen24/system-design-knowledge/components/database/Database_Techniques.md

    - Query on the sharding key
       - Use the sharding key to locate the certain shard (table) easily.
    - Query on the non-sharding columns
-      - Add the non-sharding column as part of the sharding key.
+      - Solution 1: Add the non-sharding column as part of the sharding key.
          - Example: For the `order` table, the sharding key is `orderID`.
 But if we frequently query the `order` table by `userID`, we could add `userID` as part of the sharding key.
 So the final sharding key will be `orderID + userID`.
+      - Solution 2: Double-write (write the same data into 2 different shards): One shard can be queried by some non-sharding columns, another shard can be queried by some other non-sharding columns.
+         - Example: For the `order` table, the sharding key of one shard is "orderID + userID" (this can be queried by `orderID` and `userID`), the sharding key of another shard is "sellerID" (this can be queried by `sellerID`)